9_Rendering 3D Scenes

 In place of the deleted code, add the following:

-self.rig = CameraRig(self.camera, inverted=False)
+self.rig = CameraRig(camera, inverted=False)

 self.rig.position = (5, 2, 7)